Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: TREE-GUIDED SPARSE LINEAR MIXED MODEL

 \subsection{Parameter Learning}

-Overall, optimizing Equation~\ref{tree-lasso penalty} with hyper-parameter \{$\Theta = \sigma_g^2,\, \sigma_\epsilon^2,\, \lambda,\, w_v$\} is a non-convex optimization problem aside with weight $\beta$.
-Hence, we use the null-model fitting method first to correct the confounding factors without the consideration of fixed effect, and then solve Tree-Lasso regression problem using smoothing proximal gradient method \cite{chen2012smoothing}.
+Overall, optimizing Equation~\ref{log likelihood} with hyper-parameter \{$\Theta = \sigma_g^2,\, \sigma_\epsilon^2,\, \lambda,\, w_v$\} is a non-convex optimization problem aside with weights $\beta$.
+Hence, we could apply the null-model fitting method first to correct the confounding factors and then solve Tree-Lasso regression problem using smoothing proximal gradient method \cite{chen2012smoothing}.